-This article seeks to provide readers with an equity definition, as well as a brief overview of the three basic types of equity that are available.
+This article provides readers with an understanding of what is equity, as well as a brief overview of the three basic types of equity that are available.

 Equity is viewed by the market as an ownership “share” in the revenue stream of a corporation’s income once all prior obligations and debts have been satisfied.
 The “share” price in an equity definition is the relative value given to the corporation’s earning potential based on a number of factors.
 These include general economic conditions, both in the industry and in the overall economy, earnings projection, projected corporate growth, corporate stage of development, and financial ratio analysis.
 When considering a general equity definition there are three major variants of equity to look at.